caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 # Part 1.3: What about our static content?

-The web service is running but haven't populated the htdocs directory.
+The web service is running but the htdocs directory is not populated.

 What do you see when you go to <http://localhost:8001/>?

+We can complete our application by building the front end with HTML, CSS and JavaScript.

 # Part 1.3: What should our recipe metadata look like?